-Felix’s first book – Money: the Unauthorised Biography – was published 2013 in the UK by The Bodley Head and in 2014 in the US (as Money: The Unauthorized Biography) by Alfred A. Knopf, and has been translated into nine languages.
+Felix’s first book – Money: the Unauthorised Biography – was published in the UK by The Bodley Head in 2013 and in the US (as Money: The Unauthorized Biography) by Alfred A. Knopf in 2014.
 The book argues that the conventional understanding of money is wrong; explains why this is a big problem because it presents a major obstacle to formulating the policies that can extricate us from the global debt crisis; and offers an alternative explanation of what money really is – with radical implications for economics, finance, and the future of capitalism.
-It was a finalist for the 2013 Guardian First Book Award and the 2014 German Economic Book Prize.
+It has been published in fifteen countries and ten languages, was a Financial Times Economics Book of the Year 2013, a finalist for both the 2013 Guardian First Book Award and the 2014 German Economic Book Prize, and was called “compulsively readable” by the New York Times.